-- 12.7 Policy DM5.9 supports the protection and management of existing woodland trees, hedgerow and landscape features.
-It seeks to secure new tree planting and landscaping scheme for new development, and where appropriate, promote and encourage new woodland, tree and hedgerow planting schemes and encouraging native species of local provenance. - 12.8 A Preliminary Ecological Appraisal, Ecological Impact Assessment, Biodiversity Metric and Arboricultural Impact Assessment (AIA) have been submitted in support of the application. - 12.9 The site is covered mainly by bare ground with scattered scrub around the boundaries and buildings, and a small area of grassland to the north.
-There is an area of dense shrub and trees along the southern boundary with the Metro line. - 12.10 The buildings have been assessed and found to have negligible potential to support roosting bats.
-The habitat along the southern boundary provides some potential for foraging/commuting bats. - 12.11 The Ecological Impact Assessment states that the site has limited opportunities for nesting birds, negligible potential for reptiles and contains no habitats suitable for protected mammals.
+12.7 Policy DM5.9 supports the protection and management of existing woodland trees, hedgerow and landscape features.
+It seeks to secure new tree planting and landscaping scheme for new development, and where appropriate, promote and encourage new woodland, tree and hedgerow planting schemes and encouraging native species of local provenance.

+12.8 A Preliminary Ecological Appraisal, Ecological Impact Assessment, Biodiversity Metric and Arboricultural Method Statement and Impact Assessment (AIA) have been submitted in support of the application.

+12.9 The site is covered mainly by bare ground with scattered scrub around the boundaries and buildings, and a small area of grassland to the north.
+There is an area of dense shrub and trees along the southern boundary with the Metro line.

+12.10 The buildings have been assessed and found to have negligible potential to support roosting bats.
+The habitat along the southern boundary provides some potential for foraging/commuting bats.

+12.11 The Ecological Impact Assessment states that the site has limited opportunities for nesting birds, negligible potential for reptiles and contains no habitats suitable for protected mammals.
 Butterfly surveys have been carried out.
-These found no dingy skipper butterflies, and the site was assessed as having has negligible suitability for this species. - 12.12 The AIA sets out that the development requires the removal of 1no. individual tree (category B1) and sections of 3no. tree groups (Category B2 and C2).
-There would also be some encroachment into the root protection areas of retained trees. - 12.13 The development would result in the loss of all the existing habitats on site with the exception of the dense scrub at the southern boundary.
+These found no dingy skipper butterflies, and the site was assessed as having has negligible suitability for this species.

+12.12 The AIA sets out that the development requires the removal of 1no. individual tree (category B1) and sections of 3no. tree groups (Category B2 and C2).
+There would also be some encroachment into the root protection areas of retained trees.

+12.13 The development would result in the loss of all the existing habitats on site with the exception of the dense scrub at the southern boundary.
 A landscaping scheme has been submitted to provide replacement grassland and scrub habitat, trees planting and hedgerow.
+The Biodiversity Officer and Landscape Architect note in their comments that the proposed landscaping scheme is an improvement to the previously approved scheme.

-Biodiversity calculations have been carried out and these show that with the proposed landscaping the development would result in a net loss of 1.49 biodiversity units and a gain of 0.76 hedgerow units. - 12.14 The Landscape Architect and Biodiversity Officer have provided comments.
+12.14 Biodiversity calculations have been carried out and these show that with the proposed landscaping the development would result in a net loss of 0.89 (28%) habitat units.

+12.14 The Landscape Architect and Biodiversity Officer have provided comments.
 They advise that a financial contribution for the delivery of habitat creation on Council owned land will be required given that the scheme results in a net loss of biodiversity units from within the site.
-Conditions are recommended in respect of tree protection measures, requiring a detailed landscaping scheme and maintenance schedule, bird and bat boxes and external lighting. - 12.15 To mitigate for the net loss of biodiversity units on site the applicant has agreed to make a financial contribution of £29,160 towards offsite habitat creation and maintenance.
+Conditions are recommended in respect of tree protection measures, requiring a detailed landscaping scheme and maintenance schedule, bird and bat boxes and external lighting.

+12.15 To mitigate for the net loss of biodiversity units on site the applicant has agreed to make a financial contribution of £18,900 towards offsite habitat creation and maintenance.